 TAGS: AI CX Merchandising Online Shopping Retail

-From mobile optimization to best practice visual merchandising, we walk through the highlights of the day's events.
+From mobile optimisation to best practice visual merchandising, we walk through the highlights of the day's events.

 We hosted our debut annual Customer Conference on June 27th at Soho’s Century Club to bring our community of customers together for the very first time.
 The event was designed to give our customers the opportunity to learn more about how they can use our solutions to the best of their advantage, while giving everyone the space to learn from industry experts and each other.
 It proved to be very popular, with 100% of attendees wishing to return for next year’s conference.